Nine-puraido/ARTICLES_FOOTBALL/EPL/27122025_Forest_vs_ManCity_PL.md

 ## REASONING

-The -1.00 gap on BOTH AH and Totals is fully explained by:
+The -1.00 AH gap and -0.75 Totals gap are fully explained by:

 1. **Confirmed fact:** Forest 1-0 City at City Ground in March 2025
 2. **Confirmed fact:** Sean Dyche appointed Oct 21, possession dropped from 55% to 40%